 Lady Bird Johnson Wildflower Center

 Lady Bird Johnson devoted her life to preserving the wildflower landscape of Texas, so it is fitting the wildflower center is named in her honor.
-In addition to spectacular gardens, the center offers education programs for designing and maintaining your own gardens, painting, birding, and yoga.
+The Lady Bird Johnson Wildflower Center is a great place to learn about wildflowers and the importance of native plants.
+The center has over 600 species of wildflowers and other native plants.
+They also offer classes and events throughout the year on designing and maintaining your own gardens, painting, birding, and yoga.

 Burnet, Texas